SwiftProjectOrganization/MahJong_Scores_4_0.swift/README.md

 ## Notes

-The "computed" scores are the game result for each player.
+The "computed scores" are the game results for each player.

 ## To do

-1. Icloud storage of tournamets.
+1. Icloud storage of tournaments.

-2. Horizontal alignment in CompletedGameView needs to be improved.
+2. Horizontal alignment in CompletedGameView.swift needs to be improved.

-3. Use of @AppStorage
+3. Use of @AppStorage for rule set and wind positioning in Tournaments.swift

 4. Currently the IndividualTournamentView shows game status according to the current wind.
 It might be better to hold player positions fixed.

-5. Is it useful to keep overall players scores?
+5. Is it useful to keep an overall average player score across tournaments?